Gathering detailed insights and metrics for @fastify/swagger

 .

-for the response otherwise Fastify itself will fail to compile the schema:
+for the response to prevent Fastify from failing to compile the schema:

 1{ 2 response: { 3 200: { 4 description: 'Description and all status-code based properties are working', 5 content: { 6 'application/json': { 7 schema: { 8 name: { type: 'string' }, 9 image: { type: 'string' }, 10 address: { type: 'string' } 11 } 12 }, 13 'application/vnd.v1+json': { 14 schema: { 15 fullName: { type: 'string' }, 16 phone: { type: 'string' } 17 } 18 } 19 } 20 } 21 } 22}